Multiplicity Estimates: a Morse-theoretic approach: Introduction

 The constant $C_\gamma$ is not explicitly worked out in~\cite{nesterenko:mult-estimates}, but from the proof one can determine that it grows doubly-exponentially with the dimension $n$.
 We note also that when $\kappa<n$, i.e. the trajectory is not completely transcendental, the constant $C_\gamma$ depends on algebraic complexity (for instance, the degree) of the Zariski closure of $\gamma$.
 In this sense, the estimate is not entirely explicit, since one cannot in general estimate the degree of this Zariski closure purely in terms of $n,d,\delta$.
 For a discussion and a comparison of Nesterenko's result and our result in this context see Remark~\ref{rem:small-kappa}.

 A few remarks are in order.
-If we restrict our attention to the case of a single point $p$ and make no special assumptions on $\kappa$\footnote{The situation with $\kappa<n$ is similar}, then the theorem states that $\mult_p^V P \le C' d^n$ where $C'$ is a constant depending only on $p$.
+If we restrict our attention to the case of a single point $p$ and make no special assumptions on $\kappa$\footnote{The situation with $\kappa<n$ is similar}, then the theorem states that there exists a constant $C_p$ such that $\mult_p^V P \le C_p d^n$.
 Since the linear space of polynomials of degree $d$ has dimension of the order of $d^n$, this result is essentially the best possible up to a multiplicative constant.

 One could naively estimate the sum of the multiplicities over $\nu$ different points by $\nu d^n$.
 However, Nesterenko's result implies that the coefficient of the $d^n$ term is a constant independent of the number and position of the points $p_1,\ldots,p_\nu$.
 The coefficient of the next term, of order $d^{n-1}$, may already depend on the number and position of the points.
 However, the theorem essentially states that the number of contributions of this order is bounded by the number of points $p_i$ that could belong to an irreducible curve of degree $C_\gamma d^{n-1}$.
 Next we have a contributions of order $d^{n-2}$, whose number is bounded by the number of points $p_i$ that could belong to an irreducible surface of degree $C_\gamma d^{n-2}$, and so on.